philips-software/terraform-provider-hsdp/docs/resources/tenant_key.md

 * `organization` - (Required) The organization identifier the key is associated with.
 * `signing_key` - (Required) The signing key used to generate the API key.
 This is sensitive information.
 * `scopes` - (Optional) A list of scopes to associate with the key.
 These define the permissions granted to the key.
-* `expiration` - (Optional) The expiration time for the key in Go duration format.
-Default is "8760h" (approximately 1 year).
-Examples of valid values include "30m", "24h", "168h" (1 week), "8760h" (1 year).
-Negative durations are not allowed.
-Go duration format supports combinations of hours (h), minutes (m), and seconds (s).
+* `expiration` - (Optional) The expiration time for the key in RFC3339 format (e.g., "2025-12-31T23:59:59Z").
+Default is one year from the current date.
+* `salt` - (Optional) A salt value used to generate deterministic API keys.
+Using the same salt value with the same inputs will always generate the same key.
 * `region` - (Optional) The region for the key.
 Default is "us-east".
 * `environment` - (Optional) The environment for the key.
 Default is "prod".